MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 ms.search.keywords: 'bi, power BI, analysis, KPI, account schedule, financial report' ms.search.form: '103, 104, 108, 195, 196, 197, 198, 489, 490, 764, 765, 766'
 ---
-# <a name="prepare-financial-reporting-with-financial-data-and-account-categories"></a>Prepare Financial Reporting with Financial Data and Account Categories
+# Prepare Financial Reporting with Financial Data and Account Categories

 Financial reports give you insight into the financial data stored in your chart of accounts (COA).
 Financial reports analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 The results display in charts and reports in your Role Centre, such as the cash flow chart and income statement and balance sheet reports.